JoshuaMichaelHall-Tech/6-7-coding-challenge/ABOUT.md

 ## Five Phase Structure

-The challenge is divided into five 100-day phases:
+The challenge is divided into five phases:

-### Phase 1: Ruby Backend (Days 1-100)
+### Phase 1: Python Backend (March 31 - June 29, 2025)
-Building a strong foundation in server-side programming with Ruby, focusing on fundamentals, data structures, algorithms, and basic web servers with Sinatra.
+Building a strong foundation in server-side programming with Python, focusing on fundamentals, data structures, algorithms, and web servers while completing Launch School's Python track through course 189 and Algebra 2 coursework.

-### Phase 2: Python Data Analysis (Days 101-200)
+### Phase 2: JavaScript Frontend (June 30 - November 2, 2025)
-Developing data analysis skills with Python, focusing on libraries like Pandas, NumPy, and Matplotlib, with an introduction to machine learning concepts.
+Developing frontend skills with JavaScript, HTML, and CSS, including modern frameworks and interactive visualization while advancing mathematical knowledge and building a diverse portfolio of web applications.

-### Phase 3: JavaScript Frontend (Days 201-300)
+### Phase 3: Capstone Prep (November 3 - January 4, 2026)
-Building client-side programming skills with JavaScript, HTML, and CSS, including modern frameworks and interactive visualization.
+Preparing for Launch School's Capstone program by focusing on networking, strengthening social media presence, and solidifying technical foundations while applying for the program.

-### Phase 4: Full-Stack Projects (Days 301-400)
+### Phase 4: Capstone (January 5 - June 28, 2026)
-Integrating backend and frontend skills to create complete web applications, focusing on CRUD operations, authentication, and deployment.
+Participating in Launch School's Capstone program, working on real-world projects with a team while developing specialized technical expertise and preparing for technical interviews.

-### Phase 5: ML Finance Applications (Days 401-500)
+### Phase 5: Career Development (June 29, 2026 onward)
-Specializing in machine learning applications for finance, preparing for future career goals in the ML finance sector.
+Specializing in machine learning applications for finance, preparing for future career goals in the ML finance sector while expanding investments and developing business opportunities.

 ## Launch School Integration